Should you get male or female ducks or both? How many ducks should you get in your first flock?

 Once they hit sexual maturity at around 20 weeks of age, our drakes spent their days trying to mate the females and fighting with each other to be top drake.
 When we set up fenced enclosures to separate them, they spent their days trying to rip at each other through the fencing.
 Now we have one drake.

 If you get multiple drakes, you’ll need to plan to pen them off from each other, or you’ll end up with injured drakes and likely injured hens if you don’t adhere to the aforementioned 3:1 hen-to-drake ratio.

 Does it ever make sense to get an all-drake flock?

-Apparently, if you raise male ducks with no females around, they’ll get along well rather than fighting each other.
+If you raise male ducks with no females around, they’ll get along well rather than fighting each other.
 No, we don’t have firsthand experience to draw on here, but we’ve heard this information from quite a few firsthand reports over the years.
 So if you have no interest in eggs and you just want pet ducks, you might actually consider getting an all-drake flock.

 Why?
-Drakes require less care (no extra calcium, layer feed, etc.) and are less prone to medical complications (continual egg laying can cause a host of medical problems).
+Drakes require less care (no extra calcium, layer/breeder feed, etc.) and they’re less prone to medical complications (egg laying can cause a host of reproductive and other medical problems).

 Can I just get one duck?

 No, you shouldn’t just get one duck!
 Ducks are incredibly social animals.
 They need constant companionship to feel safe, comfortable, and happy.

 Unless you’ll be around 24-7-365, please don’t get a single duck.
 If you temporarily only have one duck, make sure it has a mirror so it feels like there’s another duck there.
 A stuffed animal to befriend and cuddle up against while sleeping would also be appreciated.

 Yes, ducks and chickens are often raised together, and they can get along great.